MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/deploy-arc-data-services.md

 # Deploy Azure Arc enabled data services in AKS on Azure Stack HCI

-This checklist provides a list of prerequisites you need to follow to deploy Azure Arc enabled data services.
+This topic provides a checklist of prerequisites you need to follow to deploy Azure Arc enabled data services on AKS on Azure Stack HCI.
 You must have [AKS on Azure Stack HCI](kubernetes-walkthrough-powershell.md) installed before using the checklist.

 ## Prerequisites for AKS on Azure Stack HCI